Building Better Men, In Order to Build a Better World

 - National Insurance Surcharge*: $150 per member, per year (this is the “base rate”; chapters may pay more or less, depending on their claims and performance history).
 This fee is due September 15th of every year and is paid in order to ensure a safe undergraduate experience.
 Triangle has one of the lowest insurance fees of any fraternity.

 * This signifies the fee is a chapter fee, not an individual cost.

 Many chapters decide to incorporate all the national fees into their local dues structure.
 Triangle’s governing bylaws allow each chapter to set and levy their own dues beyond the national minimums.
-Typical semester dues will include other local fees such as housing, Interfraternity dues, social activities or meal plans.
-The amount of dues you pay each semester will depend on where you go to school.
+Typical semester dues may include local fees such as housing, Interfraternity dues, social activities or meal plans.
+The amount of dues you pay each semester will depend on the specific chapter.

 You need to be aware of these, and all associated costs before committing to Triangle.
 Prospective members often find that creating a three- or four-year, personal budget will aid in determining whether or not Triangle is affordable for them.
-Among the 60+ North-American Interfraternity Conference member fraternities, Triangle’s four-year cost of membership is very near the median.
+Among the 60+ North-American Interfraternity Conference member fraternities, Triangle’s four-year cost of membership is at the median.

 Fraternity membership generally, adds less than 5% to the total costs of a four-year education, yet provides outstanding value for that investment.
 Triangle’s focus on grades, on-time graduation and great jobs after actually helps most members succeed and have employment options by graduation.